 During this process, the horse will start to step deeper under himself and take more weight on the hind and we will reach the next point of the training scale - impulsion.
 As the horse grows stronger in this phase it will begin to carry and push evenly with both hind legs and when it does, we have a horse that is straight.

-During the training, the horse will take more weight on the back, it triggers deeper into itself and its body will develop so that the fore will start to look higher than the rear.
-So when we reach the collection on the training scale, nothing has to do with keeping the horse's head in a higher position with the columns.
-This means that the horse has developed so much that it can now close its joints (hips, knees and hats) and sit backwards.
+During the training, the horse will take more weight on the hindquarters, it will step deeper under itself and its body will develop so that the forequarters will begin to appear higher than the hindquarters.
+So when we get to assembly on the training scale, it has nothing to do with us being able to keep the horse's head in a higher position with the reins.
+This means that the horse has developed so much that it can now close its joints (hips, knees and hocks) and sit more at the back.
 The horse can now hold this lowered position in all three gaits.
 But it is not this image we see in the real world.
-And why do not we?
+And why do not we do it.